3

 Assisted-merger mitigates this by preserving local trust during transition - essential when clients are old and relationship-driven.

-The first year is not about AI.
+The first year is not about enterprise AI services.
 It’s about laying the railroad tracks the next 20 acquisitions will ride on.

 1. Federated data architecture